nico1008/Mushrooms/readme.md

-This project is about mushrooms and learning about their patterns and dependencies to find the poisonous and edible ones.
+## This project is about analysing mushrooms data.
+## Learning about their patterns and dependencies to find the poisonous and edible ones.